 Option 1 [start] – TGbe editor: this line is not part of text change

 A non-AP MLD may initiate a multi-link setup with an AP MLD to setup more than one link with a subset of APs that are affiliated with the AP MLD.
-When a non-AP MLD initiates a multi-link setup with an AP MLD, a non-AP STA that is affiliated with the non-AP MLD shall transmit an (Re)Association Request frame on the link it is operating on.
-An AP that is affiliated with the AP MLD and that received the (Re)Association Request frame shall transmit an (Re)Association Response frame.
+When a non-AP MLD initiates a multi-link setup with an AP MLD, a non-AP STA that is affiliated with the non-AP MLD shall transmit an (Re)Association Request frame. (#3153) An AP that is affiliated with the AP MLD and that received the (Re)Association Request frame shall transmit an (Re)Association Response frame.

 The non-AP STA shall include a Basic variant Multi-Link element in the (Re)Association Request frame that it transmits.

 The Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the Common Info field and the Link Info field.

-The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall
+The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the MLD MAC address, the MLD Capabilities, and the EML Capabilities subfields, and shall not include the Link ID Info and the Change Sequence subfields. (#1747, 1789, 2348)

-include the MLD MAC address subfield for the non-AP MLD with which the non-AP STA is affiliated by setting the MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1

-not include the Link ID Info subfield by setting the Link ID Info Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 0
+NOTE – The presence of the subfields in the Common Info field is signaled via the Multi-Link Control field of the Basic variant Multi-Link element as defined in 9.4.2.295b.2 (Basic variant Multi-Link element). (#1747, 1789, 2348)

-not include the Change Sequence subfield by setting the Change Sequence Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 0

-The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities) of a non-AP STA affiliated with the non-AP MLD and corresponding to a link that is requested for multi-link setup and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
+The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the Per-STA Profile subelement(s).
+Each of these profiles contain the complete information of a non-AP STA that is affiliated with the non-AP MLD defined in 35.3.2.2 (Complete or partial per-STA profile) (#2125) and that is requesting a link. (#2479)

 The Link ID subfield of Per-STA Control field of the Per-STA Profile subelement for the corresponding non-AP STA that requests a link for multi-link setup with the AP MLD is set to the link ID of an AP of the AP MLD that is operating on that link.
 The link ID is obtained during discovery.

-The AP shall include a Basic variant Multi-Link element in (Re)Association Response frame that it transmits.
+The AP shall include a Basic variant Multi-Link element in the (Re)Association Response frame that it transmits.

 The Basic variant Multi-Link element carried in the (Re)Association Response frame shall include Common Info field and Link Info field.

-The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall
+The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall the MLD MAC address, the MLD Capabilities, the EML Capabilities, the Link ID Info, and the Change Sequence subfields. (#1747, 1789, 2348)